 Studies show that higher rates of binge drinking occur among fraternities and sororities, and that fraternity members especially tend to have more alcohol-related problems that student non-members.

 Social media also plays a strong role in influencing binge drinking and out of control behavior.
 One social media presence, “I’m Shmacked”, visits college campuses to promote wild drinking parties, then posts videos of the excessive behavior on various social media platforms.
-Some colleges students see it as a competition as to which college can “out party” the other.
+Some college students see it as a competition as to which college can “out party” the other.

 Local bars encourage college party culture